ebsaral/ebsaral/README.md

 Summary:
 - Born in Trabzon, Turkey.
 Global mindset and interests.
-- Has a BSc in Computer Enginering from Koç University, Istanbul.
+- Has a BSc in Computer Science from Koç University, Istanbul.
 - Currently, not working for anyone.
 Trying to switch from software engineering to any kind of art, consultancy or managerial positions.
 Any kind of support or help is appreciated.
 - Long-term project: [Peace!](https://cb.saral.me) [in development].